shakhawat07/project-hunger-ending-react/README.md

 # Project Hunger Ending

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Live site project link: [Project Hunger Ending](https://project-hunger-ending.netlify.app/).

-## Available Scripts
+## Project Highlight

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+⋅⋅* Aim is to remove the humger problems within 2030 ⋅⋅* All the billionaires will donate money each year ⋅⋅* Each person can donate many times in one year
+⋅⋅* Donate button will show total donated money in the cart ⋅⋅* Donate button will also show the list of names